 |United Mileage Plus||2:1|

 |Virgin Atlantic Flying Club||1:1|

 Example Uses of Starpoints

 I’ve used Starpoints to top up a range of my frequent flyer accounts for redemptions, including American Airlines, Velocity, Asia Miles and KrisFlyer.
 I’ve also redeemed Starpoints for exclusive events through SPG Moments, and for hotel stays.

-The use for airline redemptions is too broad to cover off in one guide, but for starters have a read at some of the guides we have on various programs, and here’s the full set of guides to buying frequent flyer miles for cheap Business or First Class travel.
+* And here’s the full set of guides to buying frequent flyer miles for cheap Business or First Class travel.
 If you’re buying Starpoints, you’re potentially buying airline miles, so the same tips apply.